DebonairSM/vsol-admin/docs/complete-restore-guide.md

 # Complete Application Restore Guide

-This guide explains how to restore the VSol Admin application to a specific time point on a new laptop using files from OneDrive.
+This guide explains how to restore the Company Portal application to a specific time point on a new laptop using files from OneDrive.

 ## What Gets Restored